containers/podman/docs/source/markdown/podman-create.1.md

 Valid values for `init-ctr` type are *always* or *oneshot*.
-The *always* value means the container will run with each and every `pod start`, whereas the *oneshot* value means is will ony run once when the pod is started and then the container is removed.
+The *always* value means the container will run with each and every `pod start`, whereas the *oneshot* value means the container will only run once when the pod is started and then the container is removed.

 Init containers are only run on pod `start`.
 Restarting a pod will not execute any init containers should they be present.
 Furthermore, init containers can only be created in a